-Omnidirectional microphones pick up the sound from all directions, and hence you can hear everything with the equal gain happening around the Omni mic.
+Omnidirectional microphones gather up sound from all directions, so you can hear everything with equal gain.

-For example, You live streaming a conference that’s taking place in a big hall; If want to record the speech but also picks up sound that Omni mic will be useful while editing like laughter/applause/etc.
+For example, say you’re live streaming a meeting in a big hall.
+If you want to record the speech but also receive sounds like laughter, applause, etc., an Omni mic will be helpful when editing.

 The best microphone for this would be an omnidirectional microphone.
 Omnidirectional microphones can pick up the voice clearly along with other ambient noises room, e.g., shuffling papers (clipping of nails), typing sounds on the keyboard, shuffling feet of the audience (footsteps), etc.

-Unidirectional mics are also known as directional microphones because they pick up sound from one direction only; they don’t have to be positioned at a specific angle from the sound source, but they have to point directly towards it.
+Unidirectional mics are also called directional mics because they only pick up sound from one direction.
+They don’t have to be at a certain angle from the sound source, but they do have to point straight at it.

-The pickup pattern of the unidirectional mic should cover the sound source only, so all other sounds coming from other directions won’t be picked by polar pattern while recording vocal/instrumental tracks.
+The unidirectional mic’s polar pattern should only record sounds coming from the sound source.
+This way, other sounds coming from other directions won’t be picked up while recording voice or instrument tracks.
 The sounds will pick up from one direction only; the pickup pattern range is greater than that of Omni-directional microphones.

 The best way to pick up a directional sound when recording music or vocal tracks is to position the Omni microphone directly in front of the instrument or voice source (e.g., bass guitar/vocals) but not pointing towards it.

-The distance between the microphone and source of sound also matters while recording vocal/instrumental tracks because moving away from the source will make the proximity effect more audible.
-The microphone should ideally be at a very close distance to the source of sound (e.g., guitar/vocals).
+When recording vocals or instruments, the distance between the microphone and the sound source also matters.
+Moving away from the source will make the proximity effect more noticeable.
+The microphone should be as close as possible to the sound source, like a guitar or voice.

 What’s the Difference Between Unidirectional and Omnidirectional Microphones?